waveform-computing/rastools/docs/rasextract.rst

    ``{variables}``, see :option:`--help-formats` for supported file formats.
 Default:
    ``{filename_root}_{channel:02d}_{channel_name}.png``

+.. option:: -m
+.. option:: --multi

+   if specified, produce a single output file with multiple layers or pages, one per channel (only available with certain formats)

 .. option:: -e
 .. option:: --empty

    if specified, empty channels in the output (by default empty channels are ignored)

-.. option:: --one-pdf

-   if specified, a single PDF file will be produced with one page per image;
-   the output template must end with .pdf and must not contain channel variable references

-.. option:: --one-xcf

-   if specified, a single XCF file will be produced with one layer per image;
-   the output template must end with .xcf and must not contain channel variable references

 Examples
 ========